 The bad news, food allergies have been on the rise for the last two decades not just in United States but worldwide.
 The good news, more people are educated to this condition and public awareness is growing.
 Nut free classrooms and lunch tables are becoming commonplace in schools and daycares.
 Restaurants are more accommodating and there is a proliferation of websites offering nut free foods.

-While scientists are aware of the rise in food allergies they are still no closer to finding out the exact cause and at present there is no cure.
-They do know the fastest age group for developing food allergies is in the pre-school years.
-The prevailing treatment plan at present is simply avoidance of the food item.
+Up until recently, the prevailing treatment plan was to simply avoid the food item.
 Ingredients like soy, milk, egg and wheat are difficult staples to eliminate from the diet as they are in many things.
 The good news is that 80% of children outgrow these allergies by the time they are 15 years old.
-Nuts and seafood are easier to eliminate from the diet but are usually lifelong problems for most people.
+New research confirms cooked egg and milk byproduct should be well tolerated in most egg and milk allergic patients.
+Appropriate cooking denatures the protein as an allergen and improves patients chances of out-growing up to 90%.
+Cooked egg and milk byproducts should be the third ingredient or lower as listed on food packaging and should be fully cooked throughout.
+Peanuts, tree nuts, and seafood are easier to eliminate from the diet but are usually lifelong problems for most people.
 Only 20% of patients outgrow these allergies.
+Cooking these allergens will not decrease their allergenicity.

-Sublingual Immunotherapy (“SLIT”) for food allergies is not a mainstream treatment here in United States.
+Sublingual Immunotherapy (“SLIT”) for food allergies is the newest form of treatment here in United States.
 While practiced over in Europe, research is still ongoing as to the efficacy of this treatment and it has not yet been approved by the U.S. Food and Drug Administration.
+See blog on Oral Immunotherapy (“OIT”).

-Newer studies are showing that most people with an egg and milk allergy can safely tolerate food items with egg or milk byproducts that are extensively heated (cooked at 350 degrees for 30 mins) such as muffins or cookies.
-These individuals should not do so however without first consulting with an allergist.
 If one child has food allergies, other siblings have a higher chance of also being food allergic.
 If there is eczema and food allergies there is a higher chance of developing environmental allergies and asthma.
-50-70% of moderate to severe eczema in children is driven by food allergies and is a frequent reason for referrals to our office.
-While most food allergies are first discovered in childhood, adults too can develop food allergies later in life.
+Around 35% of moderate to severe eczema in children is driven by food allergies and is a frequent reason for referrals to our office.
+While most food allergies present in childhood, adults too can develop food allergies later in life.

 True food allergies must be distinguished from food intolerances such as gluten intolerance (celiac disease) or lactose intolerance.
 True food allergies require a person to carry Epinephrine at all times.
 90% of the time the skin is involved and patients classically present with hives.
 Other symptoms include: